 The appraisal fee is the buyer’s responsibility, but your VA lender will schedule the appraisal for you once your home is under contract.
 Appraisal fees range from $800 to $1150 with a 15-day turnaround in Colorado, although they vary across the nation, with appraisals in the midwest being the most affordable.
 You’ll typically pay the appraisal fee separately prior to closing.

 VA Appraisal Timeline

-Following this upload, the report will be reviewed by either a VA-approved appraiser or a loan lender’s Staff Approved Reviewer (SAR).
-These official representatives of Veterans Affairs have the authority to review the appraisal, determine if the estimated market value adds up correctly, and if the home meets all of the MPRs.
+Following this upload, a VA-approved appraiser or a loan lender’s Staff Approved Reviewer (SAR) will review the report.
+These officials have the authority to review the appraisal, determine if the estimated market value adds up correctly, and decide if the home meets all of the MPRs.

-In the best-case scenario, your loan lender’s SAR should issue a Notice of Value (NOV) within five business days, which informs your lender if you meet all the requirements to close the loan.
-If everything goes perfectly, then your home may be appraised and closed within 20 days in Colorado.
+Your lender’s SAR should issue a Notice of Value (NOV) which informs your lender if you meet all the requirements to close the loan.

 4. Clarification, Repairs, or Negotiations

-If all goes well, the appraisal will be finalized and you will be well on your way to finalizing your VA home loan.
+If all goes well, the appraisal will be finalized, and you will be on your way to finalizing your VA home loan.

 The appraisal process can be frustrating, but it is crucial to work with someone who knows the ins and outs of the VA loan process.
 At the Reichert Mortgage Team, we help families across southern Colorado finance their homes with great mortgage rates.
 We also consult clients on reducing their payments or interest rates through VA refinancing.